Prototype (video game): Plot

-Alex Mercer wakes up in a morgue in the basement of Gentek, a genetic engineering company based in Manhattan, scaring away a pair of scientists that were about to perform an autopsy.
-Alex escapes and witnesses the scientists being gunned down by military operatives.
-Alex is discovered and attacked.
-He survives bullets being fired into his chest, and leaps over a wall to safety.
-He soon discovers he now possesses powerful abilities, including shapeshifting, superhuman strength, speed, agility, durability, senses, endurance, weaponry and the ability to "consume" people to gain their memories, skills and appearance.
-With no memory of his previous life, Alex decides to find and consume those related to the conspiracy in order to uncover the truth, quickly bringing him into conflict with the US Military and Blackwatch, a black ops unit trying to contain the Blacklight virus which is overruning Manhattan.
+Alex Mercer awakens who no memory of who he is in a morgue belonging to Gentek, a genetic engineering company in Manhattan, where he escapes and witnesses scientists being killed by military operatives.
+After surviving being shot, Alex leaps over a wall, soon discovering his superhuman abilities; including shapeshifting, superhuman strength, speed, and creating weapons from his body; as well "consuming" others to gain their memories, skills and appearance.
+Amnesiac, Alex seeks to find and consume those related to the conspiracy to uncover his past.
+This puts him against the US Military and Blackwatch, a black ops unit attempting to contain the Blacklight virus overrunning Manhattan.

-Alex makes contact with his sister, Dana, who assists him in tracking down targets, leading to the infiltration of Gentek headquarters, where Alex encounters a young woman called Elizabeth Greene who is contained in the building.
-Greene is a host for Blacklight, and upon her escape, she unleashes it upon Manhattan.
-Dana directs Alex to Karen Parker, his ex-girlfriend, who agrees to aid him in stopping the Blacklight outbreak, asking him to bring her samples of the virus.
+Alex finds his sister, Dana, who assists him in tracking down targets, leading him to Gentek headquarters.
+There Alex encounters a young woman called Elizabeth Greene contained in the building, and a host for Blacklight.
+Upon her escape, Greene unleashes Blacklight upon Manhattan.
+Dana directs Alex to Karen Parker, his ex-girlfriend, who agrees to help stop the outbreak, having him find samples of the virus.
 However, Karen later leads Alex into a trap, where he is confronted by Blacklight commander Robert Cross.
-During their battle, Alex almost defeats Cross, until Cross mentions 'Penn Station', triggering a flashback that leaves Alex dazed.
-Alex is injected with a parasite that threatens to kill him.
-Alex seeks help from Dr. Bradely Ragland, a pathologist linked to Gentek.
-Ragland helps Alex remove the parasite and turn it into a weapon against Greene.
-However, when Alex tries using it on her, Greene's body rejects the parasite, which then transforms into a monstrous being: the Supreme Hunter.
-Alex defeats the Supreme Hunter, and later finds and kills Karen as revenge for setting him up.
+Alex nearly kills him, when Cross mentions 'Penn Station', triggering a flashback that leaves Alex dazed, before being injected with a parasite that threatens to kill him.
+Seeking help, Alex finds Dr. Bradely Ragland, a Gentek connected pathologist who removes the parasite, turning it into a weapon against Greene.
+However, when Alex tries using it on her, Greene's body rejects the parasite, which transforms into a monstrous being: the Supreme Hunter.
+After seemingly killing the Supreme Hunter, Alex finds and kills Karen out of revenge.